 Over a dozen tarantula species can be found in the United States, mainly in the deserts of southern regions.
 Southeastern Colorado is home to a considerable population of Texas Brown or Oklahoma Brown Tarantula species that can be best spotted during their annual mating season beginning at the end of August and lasting through early October.

-Tarantula migration occurs when males reach adulthood at about 8 and leave their burrows in search for females.
+Tarantula migration occurs when males reach adulthood at about eight and leave their burrows in search of females.
 After a short mating season, a male tarantula typically dies before the arrival of winter.
 Females are luckier, having a lifespan of 20-25 years.